DangerousPrototypes/BusPirate5-docs-hardware/docs/batch-bom-rev9.md

 # Bill of Materials REV 9

 REV 9 is the main production version (from November 2023).
-Check your Bus Pirate 5 PCB to find your revision number located near the SD card (bottom) and the 10 pin connector (top).
+Check your Bus Pirate 5 PCB to find your revision number located near the TF flash card (bottom) and the 10 pin connector (top).
 REV 9 has tweaks to the supplier list to use cheaper and better available parts.

 | Brand | Part | Package | Description| Reel Quantity | Supplier |Changes|
 |-|-|-|-|-|-|-|